North Korea - Government

 National holiday Founding of the Democratic People's Republic of Korea (DPRK), 9 September (1948)

-Legal system civil law system based on the Prussian model; system influenced by Japanese traditions and Communist legal theory
+Legal system civil law system based on the Prussian model; influenced by Japanese traditions and Communist legal theory

 International law organization participation has not submitted an ICJ jurisdiction declaration; non-party state to the ICCt